Deftones

-Deftones have released nine albums since their inception.
-After the lineup settled in 1993, the band secured a recording contract with Maverick Records, and subsequently released their debut album Adrenaline in 1995.
-Promoting the album by touring exhaustively with other bands in the scene, Deftones managed to gain a dedicated fan base through word of mouth.
-Their second album Around the Fur was released in 1997, reached chart positions along with its singles, and became the band's first to receive certification from the RIAA.
-The band found even further success with their third album White Pony (2000), which saw a transition away from their earlier, more aggressive sound into a more experimental direction.
-Its lead single "Change (In the House of Flies)" is the band's most commercially successful single, and the track "Elite" won a Grammy Award for Best Metal Performance; it was also the band's first of three albums to be certified platinum in the United States.
-Their self-titled fourth album was released in 2003.
-While the group's critical success continued, sales proved to be lackluster compared to White Pony.
+After the lineup settled in 1993, Deftones secured a recording contract with Maverick Records, and subsequently released their debut album Adrenaline in 1995.
+Extensive touring and word-of-mouth promotion of the album helped Deftones garner a dedicated fan base.
+Their second album, Around the Fur (1997), was certified platinum in the US.
+The band found further success with their third album White Pony (2000), which marked a transition from their earlier, more aggressive sound into a more experimental direction; its track "Elite" won the Grammy Award for Best Metal Performance.
+Their self-titled fourth album was released in 2003 and debuted at number 2 on the US Billboard 200.
+Deftones' fifth studio album, Saturday Night Wrist (2006) was marred by creative tensions and personal issues within the band, some of which influenced its material.